I'm Striking Because I Can Barely Afford To Eat On My McDonald's Salary

-Fast food workers across the country are striking for better wages, marking the latest protest in recent months in which employees are seeking $US15 an hour.

-During similar protests last year, Business Insider interviewed McDonald’s worker Nick Williams for insights into life as a fast food employee.

-Williams is one of thousands of fast food workers who have joined strikes for higher pay.
+of thousands of fast food workers striking today to demand better wages.

 While his job is nearly full-time, Williams, 28, says his schedule is always capped off at 38 or 39 hours per week, making him ineligible for insurance benefits.

-More than half of his take-home pay goes to rent on the 2-bedroom apartment he shares with his chronically ill mother and disabled brother.
-The remaining $US335 goes toward food, transportation, and medical bills.
+More than half of that goes to rent on the 2-bedroom apartment he shares with his chronically ill mother and disabled brother.
+The remaining $US335 goes toward food, transportation and medical bills.

 “I work almost every day and am eager for any shift they give me,” Williams said.
 “I do everything I can to be a hard worker.
 It’s disheartening when you can’t even make ends meet.”